eslint/eslint/docs/developer-guide/architecture.md

 * Interpreting command line arguments
 * Reading from the file system
-* Loading rule definitions
 * Outputting to the console
-* Reading configuration information from config files (including `.eslintrc`)
+* Outputting to the filesystem
+* Use a formatter
 * Returning the correct exit code

 This object may not:

 * Call `process.exit()` directly
 * Perform any asynchronous operations

+## The `CLIEngine` object

+The `CLIEngine` type represents the core functionality of the CLI except that it reads nothing from the command line and doesn't output anything by default.
+Instead, it accepts many (but not all) of the arguments that are passed into the CLI.
+It reads both configuration and source files as well as managing the environment that is passed into the `eslint` object.

+The main method of the `CLIEngine` is `executeOnFiles()`, which accepts an array of file and directory names to run the linter on.

+This object's responsibilities include:

+* Managing the execution environment for `eslint`
+* Reading from the file system
+* Loading rule definitions
+* Reading configuration information from config files (including `.eslintrc`)

+This object may not:

+* Call `process.exit()` directly
+* Perform any asynchronous operations
+* Output to the console
+* Use formatters

 ## The `eslint` object